 However, without reciprocity, there are limits to what the UK Government can do by ourselves.
 Although the UK has powers in domestic legislation to pay state pensions and benefits, if the UK leaves the European Union without a deal, we could not bind other member states to recognise contributions made in the UK.
 Accepting this amendment could prevent the UK Government from responding effectively to certain scenarios following our exit from the European Union.

 I accept what the Minister says about the nature of reciprocity, but it is within the Government’s power to make a unilateral commitment to the ongoing uprating of pensions beyond 2020.
-That has been clear since at least 1996, in relation to a memorandum issued by the then Department for Social Security.
+That has been clear since at least 1996, in relation to a memorandum issued by the then Department of Social Security.

 I thank the hon.
 Lady for her comments, and I will come on to the point about pensions shortly.